92jackson/mainsail-advanced-filament-swap/README.md

 STEP 2: Include it in your printer.cfg (i.e [include adv_pause.cfg])
 STEP 3: Override your original index.html in /home/pi/mainsail
 OPTIONAL: Tweak any of the default values in [ADVPAUSE_CFG] as required
+OPTIONAL: Point your 'runout_gcode' to 'RUN_OUT' in your printer.cfg
 ```

 ## Screenshots